 Contact a Violent Crimes Lawyer in Effingham County, IL

-If you or someone you love is facing a violent crime investigation or charge in Effingham County, IL, don’t wait.
+If you or a loved one are under investigation or charged with a violent crime in Effingham County, IL, don’t delay.
 Getting a violent crimes lawyer in Effingham County, IL involved early gives you the best chance to safeguard your rights, freedom, and future.

 Contact Combs Waterkotte online or call (314) 900-HELP for a free, confidential consultation with a violent crimes lawyer in Effingham County, IL that is ready to act now.
 We’ll explain your options, outline your next steps, and begin crafting your defense right away.